-Gie and Lisa Liem Chair, Department of Performance,
+Gie and Lisa Liem Dean of Artistic Programs and Performance

 Fanfare for Sam